Edited by Estella Johnson

-In “The Conservative Case for Abortion” (The New Republic, August 21/28), Jerry Z. Muller discusses a third view of abortion that is neither classic “right to choose” nor “right-to-life.”
-Muller’s third position is “essentially conservative and pro-family, yet favors abortion as “the right choice to promote healthy family life under certain circumstances. ”
+In “The Conservative Case for Abortion” (The New Republic, August 21/28), Jerry Z. Muller discusses a third view of abortion that is neither “right to choose” nor “right-to-life” [sic].
+Muller’s third position is “essentially conservative and pro-family,” yet favors abortion as “the right choice to promote healthy family life under certain circumstances.”

-Muller leans heavily on the “middle class family values” of stability and responsibility, values that conservatives cherish.
-He says these values include the belief that bearing and rearing children is a “voluntary vocation,” which includes deciding when and how many children (usually a low number) are to be born.
-It seeks to “increase the chances of successfully socializing and educating children in order to help them find fulfilling work and spiritual lives. ‘ Muller traces the desire to control fertility to the rise of the European bourgeois family.”
+Muller leans heavily on the “middle class family values” of stability and responsibility-values that conservatives cherish.
+He says these values include the belief that bearing and rearing children is a “voluntary vocation.”
+This includes deciding when and how many children (usually a low number) are to be born.
+It seeks to “increase the chances of successfully socializing and educating children in order to help them find fulfilling work and spiritual lives.”

 The conservative view of the family is threatened by the right-to-life movement, according to Muller.
 And the prime obstacle to the right-to-life position, Muller says, is not feminism, but conservative middle-class parents who would advise their teenage daughter to have an abortion rather than force a marriage or give a child up for adoption.

 Muller holds the anti-abortion movement responsible for the rise in out-of-wedlock births over the past 15 years, from 18.4 percent to 30.1 percent.
 He points to the disturbing results of the strategy of “chipping away” at abortion rights to “save as many babies as possible.”
 The major impact has been in passing legislation affecting the poor, such as Medicaid recipients seeking abortions.
 Muller says, “The success of the [anti-abortion] movement is now measured in the lives of poor children born out-of-wedlock.”